halgari/heliotrope/README.md

 ```

 Note: this repository is mostly a place for me to hack on new interpreter ideas.
-The code is ugly and highly inefficent.
+The code is ugly and highly inefficient.